Vasectomy (male sterilisation)

 - How do I get a vasectomy?

-If you want to get vasectomy.
-You can visit our website for booking or you can call our clinic office number
+If you want to get Vasectomy.
+You can visit our website for booking, or you can call our clinic office number

-- What are the benefits of vasectomy?
+- What are the benefits of Vasectomy?

 Vasectomy is more than 99% effective at preventing pregnancy.

-It doesn’t effect you hormones.
+It doesn’t affect your hormones.

-It does not effect your sex drive.
+It does not affect your sex drive.

 - What happens to a man when he gets a vasectomy?

-- What are the disadvantages of male vasectomy?
+- What are the disadvantages of male Vasectomy?

-Vasectomy is safe procedure.
+Vasectomy is a safe procedure.

 Vasectomy reversal may not bring your fertility back.

-It can’t prevent from sexually transmitted disease.
+It can’t prevent sexually transmitted diseases.

 .
 Can I get pregnant if my husband had a vasectomy?